DigitalGeographyLab/mobitwin-edgebundling/README.md

 Please note, the script expects the coordinates to be in WGS84 [(EPSG:4326)](https://epsg.io/4326)

+### Test files

+We have provided two test CSV files that demonstrate the data structure of the required CSV files.
+These files can be found under the `example_data` directory.

 ## References
 Wallinger, M., Archambault, D., Auber, D., Nöllenburg, M., & Peltonen, J. (2022).
 Edge-Path Bundling: A Less Ambiguous Edge Bundling Approach.
 IEEE Transactions on Visualization and Computer Graphics, 28(1), 313–323. https://doi.org/10.1109/TVCG.2021.3114795